 A necessary factor in the formation of these types of diseases is the presence of water.
 Without it, the spores may never turn into actual mold.
 This puts irrigation on the spotlight.

-Watering should be done straight to the ground, avoiding water on the leaves themselves.
+You should always water straight to the ground, avoiding water on the leaves themselves.

 Another way of avoiding the presence of unwanted water drops is to be aware of the dew point, which is the temperature at which water condenses on structural elements and the leaves themselves.

 Irrigation isn’t the only way water reaches a greenhouse.
 The plants themselves constantly transpire water vapor to the air.
 When this humidity builds up, water may begin to condense, appearing on leaves and various structural elements.
 One point of contact with free water is enough to initiate a mildew outbreak.
 Removing the water after the fact will no longer stop the spread.

 It’s possible to drastically reduce the appearance of water, by controlling the humidity in the space, using a dehumidifier.

 Although true in most situations, lighting is very important in preventing powdery mildew.
 Lighting has multiple effects in this regard.

 Firstly, a shaded plant will most likely be cooler, making it much more likely for water to condense on its leaves.
 If water does form on the shaded plant, the lack of radiation may cause them to stay longer, rather than evaporate, further increasing the danger of infection.

 Additionally, plants that receive less than optimal radiation, do not grow as strong, making them more vulnerable to a wide array of diseases, powdery mildew among them.

 Keep crops less crowded